FAQ

 Q. How about advice after I buy one?

 A. Brian Chandler, the owner of Dreamcatcher Boats, makes himself available to answer your questions.
-Help is always there at the end of the phone (providing he isn’t out paddling).
+Help is always there at the end of the phone.

 Q. Ultralight Boats — why the big deal?